Kaljurand/K6nele/README.md

 In order to change your build environment create the file `gradle.properties` at a location pointed to by the environment variable `GRADLE_USER_HOME`.
 This will extend and override the definitions found in the `gradle.properties` that is part of the release.
-Add e.g.

-    org.gradle.jvmargs=-Xmx1536m
-    org.gradle.parallel=true
-    # Experimental (makes the APK a bit smaller)
-    android.enableR8.fullMode=true

 Build the Kõnele app

     ./gradlew assemble

 If you have access to a release keystore then